ahsin-s/automated-document-recognition/README.md

 ...
 </pre>

-Basically, the folder name is the label and inside the folder are pdf files.
+Basically, the folder name is the label and inside the folder are pdf files.\
+Sample data has been provided in sample_data.